jamesbontempo/btreemap/README.md

 // Returns an iterator for the values associated with keys 1 through 10 btm.get(1, 10);

-// Returns an iterator for the values associated with keys 1 through 9 btm.get(1, 10, false);
+// Returns an iterator for the values associated with keys 1 up to but not including 10 btm.get(1, 10, false);
 ```